digitalservicebund/useid-eservice-example/README.md

 ## Run

-Run the application on port 8080:
+Run the application:
 ```
 npm start
 ```

-Or run for development with automatic re-compilation enabled:
+Or run for development with automatic re-compilation (including the SDK) enabled:
 ```
 npm run dev
 ```